samrobertsbaca/samrobertsbaca.github.io/blog/2025-11-17_the_art_of_the_purge.md

 a body is made of millions — if not billions — of organisms, all cooperating or fighting, mirroring the patterns of the mind. both “body” and “mind” are ultimately functions of thought: the attachment to an “i.” that “i” can grow incredibly complex, shaped by distortions of desires and aversions. identity, in this sense, is simply a constellation of tendencies expressed mentally, astrally (in dreams), and physically.

-as we begin to detach from these desires and aversions, the body follows — more slowly, because physical matter vibrates at a denser frequency than mental matter.
+as we begin to detach from these mental desires and aversions, the body follows — more slowly, because physical matter vibrates at a denser frequency than mental matter.

 ascension is both discrete and continuous, depending on one’s perspective. it’s like water heating: temperature rises gradually, then suddenly, at a threshold, water becomes vapor. mental and bodily change works the same way: the mind reaches toward a higher frequency, and the body reorganizes itself accordingly.